adiplier/just-mon-squid/README.md

-Welcome, this is a bunch of meme scripts for displaying the Just Monika meme from the psychological horror game Doki Doki Literature Club.
+Welcome, this is a bunch of meme scripts for displaying various memes from the psychological horror game Doki Doki Literature Club.